SilenceLeo/snowb-bmf/README.md

 [https://snowb.org/](https://snowb.org/)

 Recently, [Google Chrome officially says goodbye to Flash](https://www.blog.google/products/chrome/saying-goodbye-flash-chrome/), [Adobe will not support Flash Player any longer as well](https://www.adobe.com/products/flashplayer/end-of-life.html).
-That also means the online tool Littera which we frequently applied beforer is no longer available in Chrome.
+That also means the online tool Littera which we frequently applied before is no longer available in Chrome.
 SnowBamboo applied Canvas API and follows modern browsers' specification, making it simple to edit Bitmap Font online.
 It is planned to be compatible with Littera files(.ltr) in order to be easily converted to SnowBamboo files(.sbf) for developers.

 [![SnowBamboo Bitmap Font Generator Preview](https://user-images.githubusercontent.com/4632034/89119353-85c0f680-d4e0-11ea-88ae-978dfc01d5fc.png)](https://snowb.org/)